 Do you use the trail?
 Consider making a donation to the Schuylkill River Heritage Area.
 Why donate?
 We have taken the lead in creating a unified sign system, printing and distributing trail maps, and improving trail heads.
 We also operate and maintain 28 miles of the Schuylkill River Trail in Berks and Schuylkill Counties and are always working to expand and improve the trail in those areas.
 Click here to learn more or donate.

 The Schuylkill River Trail was built, and is managed, by different organizations and municipalities.
-These groups, and other entities, form the Schuylkill River Trail Council: Schuylkill River Development Corp., Fairmount Park, East Falls Development Corp., Manayunk Development Corp., Montgomery County, Valley Forge National Historical Park, Chester County, Schuylkill River Greenways NHA, Berks County Planning Dept., Borough of Hamburg, Schuylkill County and PA Dept. of Conservation and Natural Resources.
-Contact information for members of the council is on the Links page.
+These groups include: Schuylkill River Development Corp., Fairmount Park, East Falls Development Corp., Manayunk Development Corp., Montgomery County, Valley Forge National Historical Park, Chester County, Schuylkill River Greenways NHA, Berks County Planning Dept., Borough of Hamburg, Schuylkill County and PA Dept. of Conservation and Natural Resources.